Tholep/SOC_CTF_CHALLENGES/README.md

 6. (Optional) what is the hash of the incident-related file?

 **HINTS**
-1. the network administrator think that Convert channle may be used with 3 protocols
+1. the network administrator thinks that Convert channles may be used with 3 protocols